Our Mission

 Our Community Partners

-Nelson-Atkins Museum of Art // Overland Park Farmers Market // The Local Pig in the River Market // Place: Mindful Interiors // Studio Humankind // Ten Thousand Villages Overland Park // Unique Finds Gifts Overland Park // Center for Sustainability at Johnson County Community College // Green Works in Kansas City // National Presbyterian Women (USA) // Metro Organization for Racial and Economic Equity (MORE2) // KC Farm School at Gibbs Road // Central Baptist Theological Seminary
+Community Housing of Wyandotte County // Overland Park Farmers’ Market // Wyandotte Health Foundation // Place: Mindful Interiors // Studio Humankind // Crafted Fair Trade // Unique Finds Gifts Overland Park // Center for Sustainability at Johnson County Community College // Green Works in Kansas City // National Presbyterian Women (USA) // Metro Organization for Racial and Economic Equity (MORE2) // KC Farm School at Gibbs Road // Central Baptist Theological Seminary // American Baptist Home Mission Society // Grandview Park Presbyterian Church KCK // Prairie Baptist Church, Prairie Village, KS

 Looking to Get Involved With Stitching Change?